rydmike/flex_color_scheme/README.md

 The example includes a responsive side menu, it gives a visual presentation of what applications that have larger visible surfaces using surface blends look like.
-The menu has working click commands that allows you to show and hide the contents of the cards holding settings and results.
+The menu has working click commands that allow you to show and hide the contents of the cards holding settings and results.
 On smaller media this makes it quicker to find interesting parts.
 There is a choice that allows you the reset the persisted settings back to their default values.